 - Several at-home microdermabrasion creams and home machines are now available.

 What is microdermabrasion?

 Microdermabrasion is a very popular, machine-assisted skin-exfoliating treatment.
 Microdermabrasion has advantages of low risk and rapid recovery compared to the other more invasive resurfacing methods such as dermabrasion, chemical peeling, and laser resurfacing.
-Since microdermabrasion produces only a very superficial depth of skin removal, it works best on improving conditions on the surface of the skin such as early photoaging (sun damage), fine lines, age spots, enlarged pores, acne, and superficial scarring.
+Since microdermabrasion produces only a very superficial depth of skin removal, it works best on improving conditions on the surface of the skin such as early photoaging (sun damage), fine lines, age spots, acne, and superficial scarring, although the results are not dramatic.
 Although the face is the most common area for microdermabrasion, any skin area, including neck, chest, back, and hands, may be treated.
 Microdermabrasion is sometimes referred to as "microderm," lunchtime peel, Parisian Peel, and Diamond Peel.

 Microdermabrasion works by removing a few of the top layers of the skin called the stratum corneum.
 Much like brushing your teeth, microderm helps to gently remove "plaque" and skin debris.
 Since human skin typically regenerates at approximately 30-day intervals, skin improvement with microdermabrasion is temporary and needs to be repeated at average intervals of two to four weeks for continued improvement.
 Multiple treatments in combination with sunscreen, sun avoidance, and other skin-care creams yield best results.